First I reframed SEO as part of the bigger popularization efforts!

 The potential impact on humanity’s future can be pretty well visualized using the fictional lives of future explorers.

-Some online topics like search engine optimization for example are completely abstract for most of people and even downright boring.
+Some online topics like search engine optimization for example are completely abstract!

 Mere mortals fail to realize how much they are affected by SEO practices good or bad.

 Actually the bad ones are probably the only ones average people will notice.
-That’s why most people mix up SEO and spam.
+That’s why many people mix up SEO and spam.

 It’s not far-fetched to come up with a gripping story on how Google shattered the lives of a family